Taku1991/ZE-FusionBot/README.md

 > ⚠️ **Font Notice:** If the program's fonts are not displaying properly for you, download them [here](https://github.com/Taku1991/ZE-FusionBot/blob/main/.extra/Fonts.7z) and install them on your machine.

 <p align="center">
-  <i>A community-driven and inspired SysBot.NET project with the most beautiful GUI that unites code from everyone, supporting LGPE, SWSH, BDSP, PLA, SV, and PLZA!</i>
+  <i>Taku1991's fork of ZE-FusionBot — an independently evolved SysBot.NET project with custom enhancements, supporting LGPE, SWSH, BDSP, PLA, SV, and PLZA!</i>
 </p>
 <h2 align="center">
   Join our community at <a href="https://discord.gg/pokemonhideout">Pokemon Hideout</a>!